Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Optimization Details

-\textbf{Practical implementation}\, It is important to consider the case when the surrogate parameters $\bxi_j$ corresponding to some base parameter $\beta_j$ are randomly initialized in an orthant that maps to an incorrect sign under the multiplicative parametrization $\K$ compared to the solution $\hat{\beta}_j$.
+\textbf{Practical implementation}\, It is important to consider the case when the surrogate parameters $\bxi_j$ corresponding to some base parameter $\beta_j$ are initialized in an orthant that maps to an incorrect sign under the multiplicative parametrization $\K$ compared to the solution $\hat{\beta}_j$.
 In these cases, it is crucial to use large learning rates during early iterations, as previously suggested by, e.g., \citet{li2023implicit}.
 Otherwise, the respective parameter iterates will gradually approach zero from the side of the initial orthant.
 This occurs due to the ``rich get richer'' effect, resulting in diminishing gradient magnitudes as the parameter approaches zero, making it difficult to ``step over" the zero boundary.
-Although for most DNNs the sign pattern is not identified, large step sizes in DL have been found to drive SGD toward simpler structures \citep{andriushchenko2023sgd, chen2024stochastic} and balanced Hadamard factors \citep{ziyin2023symmetry}, thus facilitating sparse optimization.
+Although for most DNNs the sign pattern is not identified, large step sizes in DL have been found to drive SGD toward simpler structures \citep{andriushchenko2023sgd, chen2024stochastic} and balanced Hadamard factors \citep{ziyin2024symmetry}, thus facilitating sparse optimization.
 Besides initially large learning rates, we further emphasize the importance of the commonplace recommendation of using either small batch sizes in SGD or perturbing the gradient updates via additional noise injection for faster convergence and the improved ability to escape saddles and local minima \citep{jin2017escape}.
 Further, note that using (S)GD to optimize the differentiable surrogate does not have an inherent proximal step.
-Consequently, the iterates do not produce theoretically zero parameter values in a finite number of steps.
-However, with sufficient training time, floating point representations that are numerically zero can be obtained.
-For resource-efficient optimization, we recommend early stopping and post-hoc thresholding.
+Consequently, the iterates can only asymptotically approach theoretically zero values in a finite number of steps.
+However, this issue is benign, as with standard training hyperparameters, numerically zero or negligibly small floating point representations can be attained.
+For additionally accelerated and more adaptive optimization, a dynamic thresholding schedule can be implemented, in which during training the surrogate parameters $\bxi_j=\bm{0}$ parametrizing a scalar parameter are thresholded if the reconstructed parameter $|\beta_j|<\varepsilon_{tiny}$.
+In this way, the weights are automatically removed from future updates early on, allowing the optimization more time exploring sparser subnetworks without having to implement a hard mask or change the architecture.
+This is not required due to the multiplicative structure of the gradients of $\K$, which necessarily all become zero for all future iterations once $\bxi_j=\bm{0}$.